 - A carbuncle is located on the face or spine

-- You have a fever, red streaks running from the sore, a lot of swelling around the carbuncle, or pain that gets worse
+- You have a fever, red streaks running from the sore, a lot of swelling around the carbuncle, or worsening pain

 Good general health and hygiene may help prevent some staph skin infections.
 These infections are contagious, so care must be taken to avoid spreading the bacteria to other people.

 If you get carbuncles often, your provider may give you antibiotics to prevent them.

 If you are a carrier of S. aureus, your provider may give you antibiotics to prevent future infection.